Tap to Pay with a Contactless Bank Card

 Accepted card brands are Visa, Mastercard, American Express and Discover.

-• Center your card or device over the Clipper reader target that says "Hold to Pay."
+- Center your card or device over the BART Clipper reader target that says "Hold to Pay"

-If you have more than one card in your mobile wallet, you must choose which card you want to use before you tap it at a Clipper reader.
+If you are paying with a card in your mobile wallet, you must choose which card you want to use before you tap it at a Clipper reader.
 Otherwise, the Clipper reader will use your wallet's default payment card.

 iPhone users can designate their default payment card with Express Transit in Apple Wallet.
 You can do this directly in the Apple Wallet app by tapping the payment card you'd like to use and tapping the three dots in the top right corner.